Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the open sector

-In the graded setting, every connected component of the moduli space $\overline{\mc{R}}^d(x_0;\vec{x})$ has expected (or virtual) dimension $\deg (x_0) + d - 2 - \sum_{1\leq k \leq d} \deg(x_k)$; more generally, this moduli space consists of components of varying expected dimension (a number which can be computed using index theory in terms of the underlying homotopy class of $u$) all of whose mod 2 reductions are $\deg (x_0) + d - 2 - \sum_{1\leq k \leq d} \deg(x_k)$. \begin{lem} For a generically chosen Floer datum for the $\ainf$ structure, the virtual dimension $\leq 1$ components of the moduli spaces $\overline{\mc{R}}^d(x_0;\vec{x})$ are compact manifolds-with-boundary of the given expected dimension.
-Moreoever, given a fixed $\vec{x}$ this moduli space is empty for all but finitely many $x_0$ (automatic if all of the Lagrangians being considered are compact because there are only finitely many $x_0$ to begin with). \end{lem} \begin{proof} If $M$ is compact (and admissible), these assertions (the last of which is automatic) follow from standard Gromov compactness and transversality methods as in \cite{Seidel:2008zr}*{(9k), (11h), Prop.
+In the graded setting, every connected component of the moduli space $\overline{\mc{R}}^d(x_0;\vec{x})$ has expected (or virtual) dimension $\deg (x_0) + d - 2 - \sum_{1\leq k \leq d} \deg(x_k)$; more generally, this moduli space consists of components of varying expected dimension (a number which can be computed using index theory in terms of the underlying homotopy class of $u$) all of whose mod 2 reductions are $\deg (x_0) + d - 2 - \sum_{1\leq k \leq d} \deg(x_k)$.
+The following Lemma is the prototypical method of verifying Assumption \ref{mainassumption} for the various moduli spaces considered throughout the paper: \begin{lem} Assumption \ref{mainassumption} holds for the moduli spaces $\overline{\mc{R}}^d(x_0;\vec{x})$ for admissible $M, \{L_i\}$ and generic choices of a Floer datum for the $\ainf$ structure (satisfying the constraints detailed in Remarks \ref{admissibleH}-\ref{wrappedFloerdatum} in the Liouville case).
+Namely: components of these moduli spaces of virtual dimension $\leq 1$ are (for generic choices) compact manifolds-with-boundary of the given expected dimension.
+Moreoever, given a fixed $\vec{x}$ these moduli spaces are empty for all but finitely many $x_0$ (automatic if there are only finitely many possible $x_0$ to begin with e.g., if all of the Lagrangians being considered are compact). \end{lem} \begin{proof} If $M$ is compact (and admissible), these assertions (the last of which is automatic) follow from standard Gromov compactness and transversality methods as in \cite{Seidel:2008zr}*{(9k), (11h), Prop.
 11.13}.
-In the non-compact case, there is an additional concern that solutions could escape to infinity in the target.
-To address this, one can e.g., appeal to the {\it integrated maximum principle} (compare \cite{Abouzaid:2010ly}*{Lemma 7.2} or \cite{Abouzaid:2010kx}*{\S B}), which implies that elements of $\mc{R}(x_0; \vec{x})$ have image contained in a compact subset of $M$ dependent on $x_0$ and $\vec{x}$, from where one can again appeal to standard Gromov compactness techniques. (this is strongly dependent on the form of $H$, $J$, and $\alpha$ chosen for our Floer data as in Remark \ref{wrappedFloerdatum}).
+In the case $M$ and possibly also its Lagrangians are non-compact, there is an additional concern that solutions could escape to infinity in the target.
+To address this, one can e.g., appeal to the {\it integrated maximum principle} (compare \cite{Abouzaid:2010ly}*{Lemma 7.2} or \cite{Abouzaid:2010kx}*{\S B}), which implies that elements of $\mc{R}(x_0; \vec{x})$ have image contained in a compact subset of $M$ dependent on $x_0$ and $\vec{x}$, from where one can again appeal to standard Gromov compactness techniques. (this is strongly dependent on the form of $H$, $J$, and $\alpha$ chosen for our Floer data as in Remarks \ref{admissibleH}, \ref{liouvilleFloerdatum}, \ref{wrappedFloerdatum}).
 The same result can be used to show that solutions do not exist for $x_0$ of sufficiently negative {\it action} compared to $\vec{x}$ (with our conventions, action is bounded above and there are finitely many $x_0$ with action above any fixed level), verifying the last assertion. \end{proof} Choose a generic Floer datum for the $\ainf$ structure satisfying Lemma \ref{smoothcompactcor} and let let $u \in \overline{\mc{R}}^d(x_0; \vec{x})$ be a rigid curve, meaning for us an element of the virtual dimension 0 component (which has dimension 0 in this case).
 By \cite{Seidel:2008zr}*{(11h), (12b),(12d)}, given the fixed orientation of $\mc{R}^d$ (in the case $d \geq 2$ that is; for $d=1$ one instead needs to ``orient the operation of quotienting by $\R$'' as in \cite{Seidel:2008zr}*{(12f)}), any such element $u \in \overline{\mc{R}}^d(x_0; \vec{x})$ determines an isomorphism of orientation lines